Scrut1ny/Hypervisor-Phantom/README.md

 ```

 ### **IMPORTANT**
-* `smbios.reflectHost` will NOT function properly if UEFI is utilized instead of BIOS firmware!
-If you utilize a patched BIOS firmware image, then you can use UEFI without issues.
+* `smbios.reflectHost` will NOT fully function properly if UEFI firmware is used without the BIOS ROM patch.
+If you use BIOS firmware instead, you don't have to worry about doing the BIOS ROM patch (you can still do it if you want though).

 ### Run these scripts:
 * Spoof Windows: `VM-Internal-Modifier.ps1`